thuld/CrmFetchKit/README.md

 ````
 #Testing
 ##Unit Test
 A very simple unit-testing is implemented (based on [karma](http://karma-runner.github.io/0.12/index.html).
-The test only verifies that the module provides the correct API (`Fetch`, `FetchMore`, `FetchAll`, `Assign`).
+The test only verifies some basis conditions.

 Run the following command to execute the unit-tests:
 ````
 gulp test
 ````
 ##Integration-tests
 Part of build task is the file "SpecRunner.html" generated.
-This HTML file contains all dependencies (e.g. `mocha.js`, `chai.js`, `jquery.js`...) so the you need only to deploy this single HTML file as web-resource your environment.
+This HTML file contains all dependencies (e.g. `mocha.js`, `chai.js`, `CrmFetchKit.bundle.js`...) so the you need only to deploy this single HTML file as web-resource your environment.
 #Versions
 ##Version 3.x
 Uses [browserify](http://browserify.org/) for the dependency management.